TacoGuy21/Sword-Games/README.md

 # Proxy-Calculator

+Please fork and add your own proxy to the button.

 Calculator script was given to me by Apandawithagun.

 Proxy disguised as a calculator.
 Supports Call Of Duty, Roblox, and more!
 (Nowgg.me)